 - And how to accept the reality that engaging with worry is a lot like sitting in a rocking chair - it keeps you occupied while you go nowhere!

 As you'll discover, "If it’s your superpower, it feels like play, it feels like joy, it feels so light and just natural, why not get paid for it?
 That’s actually the goal. "

 So go ahead and hit play and watch our conversation now.

 If we have inspired you to avoid planning in 2021 so your results can get into FLOW - Do this:

 - Think about what is NOT working in your business as much as what is.
 What's not working is clearly something to stop.
 Don't throw good money and time after bad.
 Cut your losses and free yourself to new possibilities.

 - Choose to be happy in your work.
 Leverage your best-at strengths.
 Stop doing what sucks the living daylights out of you.

 - Pursue passion for your clients as your starting point in everything you do.
 If you don't know who your ideal clients are, let's chat.
-Book a call with Jen and let's chat about what it looks like for you to get clear and confident about YOUR most profitable niche.
+Book a call and let's chat about what it looks like for you to get clear and confident about YOUR most profitable niche.